Stress awareness month

 Relationship stress

 Relationships with family, friends, and romantic partners can also be sources of stress.
 Conflicts, misunderstandings, and communication issues can all contribute to feelings of stress and anxiety.
-Additionally, loneliness or social isolation can be another cause of stress for some people.
+Additionally, loneliness or social isolation can cause stress for some people.

 Life changes